minorua/Qgis2threejs/docs/source/WebViewerTemplates.rst

 Mobile Template
 ---------------

-This is a template for mobile devices, which has mobile friendly GUI, device orientation controls and AR feature.
+This is a template for mobile devices, which has mobile friendly GUI and experimental AR feature.
 In order to use the AR feature (Camera and GPS), you need to upload exported files to a web server supporting SSL.

 ..